 This year’s conference focussed on learning and evaluation.
-Laura Norris, the Programme Director of BRICK, contacted Ulrike in her role as Vice President of UK Evaluation Society to find a keynote speaker for the conference.
+Laura Norris, the Programme Director of BRICK, contacted Ulrike in her role as Vice President of the UK Evaluation Society to find a keynote speaker for the conference.

 Ulrike’s main points were: